SteamNSteel/McGUI/README.md

 #Shading shortcut
 If you don't care about how Shading works, you can paste the following snippet at the bottom of your build.gradle to get McGUI shading for free.

-You may need to update deobf.snapshot.20160117 to whatever MCP mapping you are currently using.

 ```
 buildscript {
     repositories {